Ezzio11/Statistical-Modeling-for-Blood-Pressure-on-R/README.md

 ---

 ## **Acknowledgments**
-Special thanks to the community for their contributions and resources that supported this analysis.
+Special thanks to Mohamed El Samahy and Abdelrahman Mostafa Kamel for their contributions and resources that supported this analysis.